 That said, receiving books feels a lot like Christmas and I do love Christmas.
 As such I am always happy to hear from publishers, agents or publicists about forthcoming titles.
 Before spending precious pennies on postage however, there are a few things I should say, namely:

 - The Shelf is a passion project so reading and blogging both have to fit around an extremely busy day job, as well as life, adulting and all that other boring stuff.
-Therefore, if I accept a book for general review, I will endeavour to discuss it around publication but I can’t give any guarantees of review to a set deadline.
+If I accept a book for general review, I will do my very best to discuss it around publication but I can’t give any guarantees of review to a set deadline.

 - Owing to current life & blog commitments, I am currently closed to review requests from indie/self-published authors.

 - I do not currently run giveaways on The Shelf and have no plans to do so in the foreseeable future.

 - I greatly prefer reading in print to ebook.
 So print copies are always preferred.

 - Please note that I am a UK based book blogger.